GeorgiadisK97/Automated_Greenhouse/README.md

 # Automated Greenhouse

-Controlling and monitoring a self-sustainable greenhouse using a custom website.
+Controlling and monitoring a small self-sustainable greenhouse using a custom website.